 Another question we asked Judge is why Spike chose to go public with a story most businesses likely would bury.
 "Most businesses are not under attack the way Spike's and other gun companies are under attack," he said.

-In addition to banks, social media sites such as YouTube, Facebook, Shopify, Google, Walmart and Dick’s Sporting Goods restrict or prohibit gun-related business, Judge said.
-It's even challenging for communicators representing gun companies to get press releases distributed, he added.
+In addition to banks, social media sites such as YouTube, Facebook, Shopify and Google restrict or prohibit gun-related business, Judge said.
+So do brands such as Walmart and Dick’s Sporting Goods.
+It's also challenging for communicators representing gun companies to get press releases distributed, he added.

 A Mutual Decision

-Was the decision to issue the release based on his counsel or did Spike prompt it?
+Was the decision to issue the release about Fifth Third based on his counsel or did Spike prompt it?
 "It was a mix," he told us.
 "We both felt we wanted the public to know what the bank was doing."

 In the release, Spike's co-owner Angela Register said, “We understand that the gun industry is not a protected class and that banks and other businesses can choose to not do business with us, but we also believe that customers should know if that vendor has decided to enter the political arena and they’ve taken a stand against guns.”